DISCOVER WORLD-FAMOUS MOSCOW ATTRACTIONS

 During your stay at the Radisson Blu, explore the cultural treasures of Russia’s capital.
 Convenient train access allows you to visit famous sights like the Kremlin and Red Square.

-Often standing as a symbol for the Russian government itself, the Moscow Kremlin served as residence for government leaders through both the czardom and Soviet Union.
+Often standing as a symbol for the Russian government itself, the Moscow Kremlin served as the residence for government leaders through both the czardom and the Soviet Union.
 Now, this grand complex houses 4 cathedrals, 4 palaces, an armory and the Museum of Applied Art and Russian Everyday Life of the 17th Century.

 The heart of Moscow, and arguably of all Russia, the Red Square stands before the Kremlin’s western wall.
 Throughout the year, this iconic square hosts national celebrations and prominent concerts.